-Role Permission 5 Option Description Audit Log Select to allow the role to view and configure the audit log.
-Device Configuration Select to allow the role to modify the configuration of NetLinx and 3rd party devices including the following: System number Device number Integrated device settings Switcher device settings (DVX or DGX) Reboot NOTE: This permission is not required to view the information, only to change it.
+Role Permissions Option Description Audit Log Select to allow the role to view and configure the audit log.
+Device Configuration Select to allow the role to modify the configuration of NetLinx and 3rd party devices including the following: • System number • Device number • Integrated device settings • Switcher device settings (DVX or DGX) • Reboot NOTE: This permission is not required to view the information, only to change it.
 Firmware/Software Select to allow the role to update firmware and software.
 This setting allows Device access via ICSP with user Update credentials.
 NOTE: This permission also includes the right to reboot the Master after the update.
 It does not include the right to reboot the Master outside of this context or to reboot any other devices.
-FTP Access Select to allow the role to have FTP access. ©eneral Configuration Select to allow the role to modify general configuration including access to WebControl for RMS and RPM configuration, importing and exporting configuration files, and the following parameters: • Auto-locate enable/disable • Device Holdoff setting • Duet memory allocation • ICSP TCP timeout • Master-to-master route mode • Message log length • Message thresholds for threads • Queue sizes for threads • UDP broadcast rate NOTE: This permission also includes the right to reboot the Master after the configuration change.
+FTP Access Select to allow the role to have FTP access.
+General Configuration Select to allow the role to modify general configuration including access to WebControl for RMS and RPM configuration, importing and exporting configuration files, and the following parameters: Auto-locate enable/disable Device Holdoff setting Duet memory allocation ICSP TCP timeout Master-to-master route mode Message log length Message thresholds for threads Queue sizes for threads UDP broadcast rate NOTE: This permission also includes the right to reboot the Master after the configuration change.
+It does not include the right to reboot the Master or to reboot any other devices.
+Select to allow the role to have HTTP and HTTPS access through the web interface Network Configuration Select to allow the role to have in the and in the access through the web interface.
+Select to allow the role to modify network configuration including the following: Clock Manager settings DHCP/Static setting (Gateway IPv4 address, IPv4 address, IPv4 subnet mask (if static selected)) DNS server addresses Domain name Hostname zeroconfig enable/disable NOTE: This permission also includes the right to reboot the Master after the configuration change.
 It does not include the right to reboot the Master outside of this context or to reboot any other devices.
 NOTE: This permission is not required to view the information, only to change it.
-HTTP/HTTPS Select to allow the role to have HTTP and HTTPS access through the web interface.
-Network Configuration Select to allow the role to modify network configuration including the following: Clock Manager settings DHCP/Static setting (Gateway IPv4 address, IPv4 address, IPv4 subnet mask (if static selected)) DNS server addresses Domain name Hostname zeroconfig enable/disable NOTE: This permission also includes the right to reboot the Master after the configuration change.
+Program Port Access Select to allow the role to have terminal access via the Program Port.
+Security Control Select to allow the role to view and configure security including the following: • Audit log enable • HTTP/HTTPS enable • Authentication on server ports enable • Inactivity timeout enable • Authentication on ICSP LAN ports enable • ICSP options on ICSLAN • Authentication on ICSP ICSLAN ports enable • ICSP options on LAN • Authentication on ICSP ICSLAN ports enable • Password complexity • Cryptographic options • Password expiration enable • Lockout on failed logins enable • Telnet/SSH enable • FTP/SFTP enable • USB Host port disable NOTE: This permission also includes the right to reboot the Master after the configuration change.
 It does not include the right to reboot the Master outside of this context or to reboot any other devices.
 NOTE: This permission is not required to view the information, only to change it.
-Program Port Access Select to allow the role to have terminal access via the Program Port.
-Security Control Select to allow the role to view and configure security including the following: Audit log enable Authentication on server ports enable Authentication on ICSP LAN ports enable Authentication on ICSP LAN ports enable Authentication on ICSP ICSLAN ports enable ICSP options on ICSLAN ICSP options on LAN Banner display enable Password complexity Cryptographic options Password expiration enable Icsh options on LAN Password complexity USB Host port disable NOTE: This permission also includes the right to reboot the Master after the configuration change.
-It does not include the right to reboot the Master outside of this context or to reboot any other devices.
-Telnet/SSH/SSH FTP Access NOTE: This permission is not required to view the information, only to change it.
-Select to allow the role to have Telnet, SSH, and SSH FTP access.
+FTP Access